Health

 Learn About Your Genetic History Today

-Learning your genetic makeup can help you understand your body better and protect yourself from dangerous genetic conditions.
-Consider talking with a genetic counselor to learn more about your genes today!
+Learning your genetic makeup can help you better understand your body and become more aware of potential inherited conditions.
+When combined with family history research, such as Wisconsin Genealogy, this knowledge can provide useful context about patterns that may appear across generations.
+Consider speaking with a genetic counselor to learn more about your genes and what they may mean for you.

 Have you ever done genetic counseling?
 What did you learn about your genealogy?